Tutorial: Instrumenting Single Container Java Apps

 Alternative Method

-A single-container Java application’s administrator may not be willing to set up a seperate collector or network bridge.
+A single-container Java application’s administrator may not be willing to set up a separate collector or network bridge.
 We can simplify telemetry collection in this case, by instrumenting the application with the OpenTelemetry Java agent.
 This method will directly ship traces from the Java agent (SDK) to Observe.
 However, this approach has some limitations:

 • In environments with multiple Java applications in separate containers, there’s a risk of dropping payloads due to the absence of an intermediary agent to batch and flush traces.
 Network issues or endpoint unavailability can prevent successful trace collection.